How to SEARCH this FAQ section? đ

 Races held before the Prague Half Marathon in 2022 are not counted.
 The SuperHalfs series was frozen in 2020 and 2021 due to the COVID-19 pandemic.

 In 2022, two half marathons were held in Cardiff.
-The March 2022 Cardiff University Cardiff Half Marathon, postponed from previous years due to covid, is not part of the SuperHalfs.
+The March 2022 Cardiff University Cardiff Half Marathon, postponed from previous years due to COVID-19, is not part of the SuperHalfs.
 The one in October 2022, the Wizz Air Cardiff Half Marathon, is part of the SuperHalfs.

 Joined in 2024, the Berlin Half Marathon is part of the SH6 series and can be claimed from 2024.
 Read more in our Q&A document with the description of the changes from 2024.

-Only the EDP Lisbon Half Marathon in March is part of the SuperHalfs series.
-The same organizer also organizes other races, such as the EDP Marathon or the LUSO/Hyundai Half Marathon in October, but these are in no way connected to the SuperHalfs.
+The same organizer also organizes other races, such as the EDP Marathon or the LUSO/Hyundai Half Marathon in October, but these races are separate and not connected to SuperHalfs in any way.

 The organisers reserve the right to evaluate potential candidates and to add additional races in the future.
 Or change or remove a race.